Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$: Spectroscopic features

 \section{Spectroscopic features}

 We now turn to the spectroscopic features of the ARPES and DOS below $T_c$.
 In the low temperature regime deep in the CDW state, the full gap equation of Eq.\ (\ref{eq:gap}) must be solved self-consistently to obtain $\Delta_i (\mathbf{k})$.
+All three gap order parameters $\Delta_i (\mathbf{k})$ are coupled in the full gap equation unlike the linearized one, and they are calculated simultaneously.
+We assumed they are real for simplicity with no consideration of the possible chirality of the order parameter phase.
+The sum over ${\bf k'}$ in Eq.\ (\ref{eq:gap}) was performed using the fast Fourier transform with a $48 \times 48$ $k$-point mesh within the hexagonal 1st BZ as is explained in Appendix \ref{sec:dos}.
+The indirectness of the gap was properly taken into consideration in this process.
 The computed $\Delta_i ({\bf k})$ is shown in the 1st BZ in Fig.\ \ref{Delta}.

-With the determined $\Delta_i ({\bf k})$ as shown in Fig.\ \ref{Delta}, the spectral functions of the hole and electron bands which ARPES measure are then given as below. \ba A_{e,i}(\mathbf{k},\omega) &=& -\frac{1}{\pi}Im\frac{\omega-\xi'_{h}-B_{i}/(\omega-\xi_{e,i})} {(\omega-\xi_{e,i})(\omega-\xi'_{h})-\Delta_{i}^{2}(\mathbf{k})-B_{i}}, \nonumber \\ A_{h}(\mathbf{k},\omega) &=& - \frac{1}{\pi}Im\frac{\omega-\xi'_{e,3}} {(\omega-\xi'_{e,3})(\omega-\xi_{h})-\Delta_{3}^{2}(\mathbf{k})-B'_{3}}, \ea where $\xi'$ are the backfolded dispersions of the corresponding electron and hole bands.
+With the determined $\Delta_i ({\bf k})$ as shown in Fig.\ \ref{Delta}, the spectral functions of the hole and electron bands which ARPES measure are then given as below. \ba A_{e,i}(\mathbf{k},\omega) &=& -\frac{1}{\pi}Im\frac{\omega-\xi'_{h}-B_{i}/(\omega-\xi_{e,i})} {(\omega-\xi_{e,i})(\omega-\xi'_{h})-\Delta_{i}^{2}(\mathbf{k})-B_{i}}, \nonumber \\ A_{h}(\mathbf{k},\omega) &=& - \frac{1}{\pi}Im\frac{\omega-\xi'_{e,3}} {(\omega-\xi'_{e,3})(\omega-\xi_{h})-\Delta_{3}^{2}(\mathbf{k})-B'_{3}},\nonumber \\ \ea where $\xi'$ are the backfolded dispersions of the corresponding electron and hole bands.
 The DOS is obtained by summing the spectral function $A(\mathbf{k},\omega)$ over the wavevector {\bf k} by